willr292/ci-lab-1/README.md

     git clone https://github.com/{USER_NAME}/ci-lab.git
     ```

+    This will automatically create a directory named `ci-lab`

 4. Examine the structure of this project.
 Take a look at the site/index.html file.
 See that it references bundle.js, and that this file does not currently exist.
 5. Also see that there is very little so far in your top-level directory.
 6. Take a look at package.json.
 This is a descriptor for the project, and ***it drives our build tool, which is npm***.
 Settings to note: